fabiorinaldus399/gcode-tumbnail-generator-for-Simplify3D/README.md

 to select the resolution use the arguments: --height [height] --width [width] (ex: --height 300 --width 300).
 The default is 400x400.

-to manually select the stl file path (if the stl file is not in the same folder of the gcode file or if it has a different name) use the argument: --stlname [path]
+to manually select the stl file path (if the stl file is not in the folder where the gcode file resides or if it has a different name) use the argument: --stlname [path]

 to select the directory of the openscad.com executable use the argument: --path [path] (default is: "C:\\Program Files\\OpenSCAD\\openscad.com")